 The iPhone is already known for its video capabilities, and Apple keeps innovating the cameras to stay a cut above the rest.
-With the iPhone 14 lineup, Apple has also introduced the Action mode – a pioneering camera feature that takes Apple’s video recording to new heights.
+With the iPhone 15 and 14 lineup, Apple has also introduced the Action mode – a pioneering camera feature that takes Apple’s video recording to new heights.

 Curious about how the gimbal-like stabilization of Action mode works for the new iPhone 14 lineup?
 There’s growing talk in the tech space that this simple camera feature by Apple has the potential to kill Go-Pro.
 Below, I have gathered information on how the Action mode works on iPhone 14 and how you can turn it on.

 Action mode is integrated into the iPhone’s camera app itself, with the sole purpose of stabilizing videos that have heavy movements.
 The Action mode essentially enables you to shoot videos that resemble the output of a Go Pro.

 Based on the initial impressions, it is safe to say that Action mode is a worthy addition to the already amazing modes available on iPhone’s camera app.
 On top of super-steady stabilization, this video shooting mode also allows you to use Dolby Vision and HDR video recording.